Quick start

 The formula in plain language

 In plain language: The calculator treats the entered date and time as a UTC instant, then formats that instant in the selected IANA time zone using browser time zone data.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer